Harassment

 California employees and employers may face issues of harassment in the workplace that invoke both state and federal law.
 The U.S. Equal Employment Opportunity Commission (EEOC) defines harassment as “unwelcome conduct based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.”
 Similar to federal law, California law also defines harassment as a form of discrimination.
 California law goes further by prohibiting discrimination based on sexual orientation.

-Employees may feel harassed due to bullying and other unwelcome conduct.
-However, it's important to distinguish between conduct that rises to the level of unlawful harassment and conduct that includes “petty slights, annoyances, and isolated incidents.”
 To be considered unlawful, harassment must create a work environment that would be intimidating, hostile, or offensive to reasonable people, as clarified by the EEOC.
 Understanding what constitutes workplace harassment can better prepare individuals to recognize it and seek appropriate legal guidance.

 Types of Offensive Conduct That Rise to Unlawful Harassment

 What types of unwanted conduct constitute unlawful conduct in the workplace?
-While each case is unique, and it's advisable to consult a workplace harassment lawyer in Fontana to determine the merits of a claim, the following are examples of offensive conduct that could be grounds for a successful harassment claim:
+While each case is unique, and it is advisable to consult a workplace harassment lawyer in Fontana to determine the merits of a claim, the following are examples of offensive conduct that could be grounds for a successful harassment claim:

 - Offensive jokes;